Sabi\'a: Portuguese Large Language Models: Introduction

 \section{Introduction}

 Language Models have revolutionized the field of natural language processing with their exceptional ability to perform tasks with minimal supervision.
-Although these models have been primarily pretrained on English-centric corpora, they have shown impressive multilingual capabilities~\cite{chowdhery2022palm}.
+Although primarily pretrained on English-centric corpora, the models have shown impressive multilingual capabilities~\cite{chowdhery2022palm}.
 Given the abundance of languages worldwide, the majority of which are low-resource, it has become a common practice to pretrain single models on multiple languages simultaneously.
 Models like XLM-R~\cite{conneau2020unsupervised}, mBART~\cite{liu2020multilingual}, mT5~\cite{xue2020mt5}, and BLOOM~\cite{scao2022bloom} exemplify this approach.

 Despite the success of these multilingual models, we argue that they may not be the optimal approach for capturing the cultural and knowledge richness inherent in individual languages.
-When a moderately-sized language-specific corpus is available, continued pretraining could integrate the missing knowledge into the model, thereby enhancing its performance on targeted tasks.
+When a moderately-sized language-specific corpus is available, continued pretraining could integrate the missing knowledge into the model, enhancing its performance on targeted tasks.
 To test this hypothesis, we extend the pretraining of English-centric models using Portuguese corpora and evaluate their performance on an extensive range of Portuguese datasets employing a few-shot learning approach.
-Our results indicate that, even for models trained beyond the recommendations by Hoffmann et al~\cite{hoffmann2022training}, this additional pretraining considerably improves the performance compared to multilingual models.
+Our results indicate that, even for models trained beyond the recommendations by Hoffmann et al~\cite{hoffmann2022training}, this additional pretraining considerably improves performance compared to multilingual models.

 We evaluate our models on datasets comprising texts originally created by native Brazilian Portuguese speakers, as well as datasets translated from English to Portuguese.
 We observe improvements across all datasets due to the Portuguese pretraining, with the gains being particularly pronounced for datasets created by Brazilian speakers.
-One of the largest improvements was observed on the ENEM dataset, which is derived from entrance exams used by Brazilian universities and requires extensive knowledge of the country's history, geography, and literature.
+One of the largest improvements was observed on the ENEM dataset~\cite{silveira2018enem}, which is derived from entrance exams used by Brazilian universities and requires extensive knowledge of the country's history, geography, and literature.
 This result provides evidence that the major contribution of our language-specific pretraining is to inject domain-specific knowledge about a particular culture as opposed to solely enhancing language proficiency.